Blue Dogs, Blue Notes, and Bluegrass

 A major influence on Atkins, Kentucky picker Merle Travis also drew heavily from jazz technique in developing his signature guitar style.

 In 1975, blind Florida fiddler Vassar Clements released his groundbreaking album, Hillbilly Jazz.
-Joined by folk revivalist and polymath David Bromberg and Elvis Presley drummer DJ Fontana, Clements helped kick off the “new grass” movement, which found traditional artists exploring novel approaches to their craft.
+Joined by David Bromberg and Elvis Presley drummer DJ Fontana, Clements helped kick off the “new grass” movement; traditional artists exploring novel approaches to their craft.